DataDog/yubikey/README.md

 ## Reset your yubikey

-If you need/want to reset your/serveral yubikey/s, you can use the reset.sh.
-The script look for every plugged yubikey then shows a menu to reset one specific key or all of them.
+If you need to reset YubiKeys, you may use the following script.
+The script looks for every plugged YubiKey, then shows a menu to reset one specific key or all of them.
 **Please read and follow all of the instructions carefully.
 YOU WILL NOT BE ABLE TO RETRIEVE KEYS/DATA FROM THE YUBIKEY**